theaxel/SublimeLinter-contrib-reek/README.md

 To install via Package Control, do the following:

+1. Make sure you don't have an installed version of `SublimeLinter-contrib-reek`.
+If you do, _uninstall_ it with Package Control `Remove Package` command

+2. Within Sublime Text, use Package Control `Add Repository` command (see this [SO](https://stackoverflow.com/questions/23026201/sublime-text-3-how-to-install-plugins-from-github)) - Add https://github.com/theaxel/SublimeLinter-contrib-reek

-1. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
+3. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

-1. When the plugin list appears, type `reek`.
+4. When the plugin list appears, type `reek`.
 Among the entries you should see `SublimeLinter-contrib-reek`.
 If that entry is not highlighted, use the keyboard or mouse to select it.
+You should see this repo `github.com/theaxel/SublimeLinter-contrib-reek` on package entry's _footnote_

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].